Thirteen-Moons/ST-indexTTS2-X-Player/README_EN.md

 [Xiao Ming][Happy][Spring Park]「The weather is so nice today.」 He strolled leisurely through the park, watching the people passing by.

-[Xiao Fang][Surprised]「Huh??
-What did you just say?」 He turned his head in shock, as if he couldn't believe what he'd heard.
 ```

 <small>*Note: Scene names should match your background audio files.
 For example, if your scene audio file is `Park.mp3`, then the `[Scene]` tag in the prompt must be the word "Park".*</small>